LaMonte Wade Jr Player Props: Giants vs. Mets

-The San Francisco Giants, including LaMonte Wade Jr (hitting .167 in his past 10 games, with a home run, seven walks and two RBI), take on starter Kodai Senga and the New York Mets at Oracle Park, Thursday at 9:45 PM ET.
+LaMonte Wade Jr -- batting .200 with two home runs, eight walks and three RBI in his past 10 games -- will be in action for the San Francisco Giants against the New York Mets, with Joey Lucchesi on the mound, on April 21 at 10:15 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Marlins.
+He notched a home run while going 1-for-4 in his most recent game against the Mets.

 LaMonte Wade Jr Game Info & Props vs. the Mets